Research, Development and Innovation

 Aim of RDI activities is to develop rescue services by producing input that can be used in enhancing practices, education and training and decision support.

-Additionally, ESC contributes to several European research and development projects, such as:
+Additionally, the Academy contributes to several European research and development projects, such as:

 - AIRBEAM – Airborne Information for Emergency Situation Awareness and Monitoring